Chairman's introduction to governance

 In addition to regulatory news announcements the Directors have published the annual report and accounts, the annual results presentation, the half year results and announcements on new contract wins as they arise.

-In the period from 1 April 2018 to the date of this corporate governance statement, the following activities and events with stakeholders were carried out with the view to:
+In the period from 1 April 2019 to the date of this corporate governance statement, the following activities and events with stakeholders have been arranged with the view to:

 - Communicating the Group’s business model, strategy and values,